courselabs/kubernetes/labs/rbac/README.md

 - `roleRef` refers to the Role by name
 - `subjects` are the Users, Groups or ServiceAccounts having the role applied - they can be in different namespaces

+</details><br/>

 ___

 ## * **Do this first if you use Docker Desktop** *

-There's a [bug in the default RBAC setup]() in Docker Desktop, which means permissions are not applied correctly.
+There's a [bug in the default RBAC setup](https://github.com/docker/for-mac/issues/4774) in Docker Desktop, which means permissions are not applied correctly.
 If you're using Kubernetes in Docker Desktop, run this to fix the bug:

 ```
 # on Docker Desktop for Mac (or WSL2 on Windows):
-kubectl patch clusterrolebinding docker-for-desktop-binding --type=json --patch $'[{"op":"replace", "path":"/subjects/0/name", "value":"system:serviceaccounts:kube-system"}]'
+./scripts/fix-rbac-docker-desktop.sh

 # OR on Docker Desktop for Windows (PowerShell):
-kubectl patch clusterrolebinding docker-for-desktop-binding --type=json --patch '[{\"op\":\"replace\", \"path\":\"/subjects/0/name\", \"value\":\"system:serviceaccounts:kube-system\"}]'
+./scripts/fix-rbac-docker-desktop.ps1
 ```
 ___